-What’s the best backpack?
-It’s a very subjective question.
-Because, what you’re really asking is, “What’s the best backpack for me, for this particular thing that I’m going to be doing?”
-Chances are you’re off on an adventure.
-You might even have a kit list, and if so, it’s likely the kit list says: item one, backpack.
+You might even have a kit list for your hike, and if you do, it’s likely the kit list says: item one, backpack.
 Well, thanks kit list.
 That’s pretty vague.
-You end up duly going to an outdoor shop or searching the internet and becoming completely overwhelmed with the choice of backpacks.
+You end up duly going to an outdoor shop or searching the internet for the best adventurous backpacks and becoming completely overwhelmed with the choice of backpacks.
 So you run away.
 Preferably to a small, dark corner of a cosy room where you can take deep, calm breaths and not look at backpacks.

 Instead, we’ll do the best thing we can.
 Here are four really useful tips to help you on your quest for the best backpack for your next adventure.